 Massachusetts Debt Relief Guide

-“While the story for Massachusetts technology workers is great, others are still suffering in a pandemic economy,” says Gary Herman, President of Consolidated Credit, and unfortunately, the recovery is moving at a slow pace.
+“While the story for Massachusetts technology workers is great, others are still suffering in the economy,” says Gary Herman, President of Consolidated Credit, “and unfortunately, the recovery is moving at a slow pace.
 That makes it more crucial than ever that people focus on paying down debt and shoring up their savings to better deal with the down economy and the ongoing potential for unemployment.”

 Consolidated Credit Helps Massachusetts Residents Reduce Their Total Credit Card Payments by Up to 50%